parsonsmatt/command-pattern/2-values-effects.md

 Note:

 Let's talk about how we *use* methods and functions.
-Generally, we can talk about a function in terms of the values and effects that it has.
+Generally, we can talk about a function in terms of the inputs and outputs that it has.
 We can also talk about a function in terms of the values and effects that it has.